AplaProject/apla-docs-en/introduction/templates2.rst

 Returns a specified language resource.
 In case of request to a tree for editing it returns the ``$langres$`` element.

 * *Name* - name of language resource,
-* *Lang* - by default, returned is the language defined in request to *Accept-Language*.
-You can specify your own two-character language identifier.
+* *Lang* - two-character language identifier, by default, returned is the language defined in request to *Accept-Language*.
+You can specify your own two-character language identifier. lcid identifiers can be specified, for example, *en-US,en-GB*.
+In this case, if the requested values will not be found, for example, for *en-US*, then the language resource will be looked for in *en*.

 .. code:: js